serabi/obsidian-to-wp/README.md

 ### WordPress Configuration

-1. Ensure your WordPress site has the REST API enabled (enabled by default in WordPress 4.7+)
+1. Ensure your WordPress site has the REST API enabled (yes, you can do this on WordPress.com!)
 2. Create an Application Password:
    - Go to **Users > Profile** in WordPress admin
    - Scroll to **Application Passwords**